Yet another introduction to relativistic astrophysics

-The earliest application of the scaling theory was the so-called \emph{black hole fundamental plane}, based on radio and X-ray observations \cite{MERLONI,FALCKE}.
+The earliest application of the scaling theory was the so-called \emph{black hole fundamental plane}, based on radio and X-ray observations \cite{FALCKE,MERLONI}.
 The authors found a tight correlations between measurements at these frequencies for both AGN and XRBs, which in turn also works with the scaling relationships proposed by \cite{HEINZ} to derive the mass of the compact object.
 However, as already noted, there are different physical processes playing in the same energy band.
 Therefore, by simply comparing the X-ray emission of AGN and XRB is not valid, because while the emission of the latter is dominated by the accretion disk, in the former case the emission is due to the jet (AGN disks peaks at UV).
-This means that the correlation found by \cite{MERLONI,FALCKE} is just a chance coincidence as many other bogus correlations that it is possible to find in the web\footnote{Have a look at this amazing web page \url{http://www.tylervigen.com/spurious-correlations}, where rather bizarre correlations are reported: for example, the US investments in science, space, and technology is tightly correlated ($99.79$\%, $r=0.99789$) to the suicides by hanging, strangulation, and suffocation!
+This means that the correlation found by \cite{FALCKE,MERLONI} is just a chance coincidence as many other bogus correlations that it is possible to find in the web\footnote{Have a look at this amazing web page \url{http://www.tylervigen.com/spurious-correlations}, where rather bizarre correlations are reported: for example, the US investments in science, space, and technology is tightly correlated ($99.79$\%, $r=0.99789$) to the suicides by hanging, strangulation, and suffocation!
 This is just superstition!}.
 With specific reference to the fundamental plane, Chiaberge \cite{CHIABERGE} clearly shows the fake correlation by including in the plane also the Sun, the Moon, Jupiter, and Saturn!
 Another example of the failure of the fundamental plane, with specific reference to jetted AGN, is displayed in Fig.~7 of \cite{BERTON19}.

 In order to apply correctly the scaling relationships \cite{HEINZ} to different population of cosmic sources, it is necessary to derive the requested measurements from the proper observations \cite{FOSCHINI9}.
 Therefore, the disk luminosity is derived from optical/ultraviolet observations for AGN, and from X-ray observations from XRBs, because the peak luminosity depends on the inverse of the mass as shown in Sect.
 6.2\footnote{At last, one erg of energy is always one erg of energy, independently on the frequency of measurement.}.
-The jet power can be efficiently measured at radio frequencies for both populations by using the following relationships \cite{FOSCHINI9}:
+An easy-to-use relationship to estimate the jet power from radio flux density is \cite{FOSCHINI9}: